icegoat9/tinytapeout03-7seglife/README.md

  DDD
 ```

-*Tip on the actual ASIC hardware: the pushbutton labeled "RESET" is a debounced input connected to dip switch input #1.
+*Tip on the actual hardware: the pushbutton labeled "RESET" is a debounced input connected to dip switch input #1.
 So for loading 'dead' segments you can use this instead of painstakingly toggling that dip switch.*

 ### Example